 Quality annotation is extremely important to ensure that ML models make accurate inferences.
 But not all data labeling service providers can live up to their promise.
 We hope you’ve learned how to find one with this guide.

-Otherwise, consider partnering with us.
+If you want our recommendation, consider partnering with us.
 CVAT helps companies of all sizes produce accurate, consistent and efficient data annotation.
-Led by data annotation experts, here is what CVAT has to offer:
+Led by data annotation experts, here is what CVAT has to offer as a complete data annotation solution:

 - High-quality annotations - We impose strict quality controls to ensure that the annotated datasets meet your requirements.